HaxeExtension/extension-admob/README.md

 * Some bugs :)

 ### Installation
-~~To install this library, you can simply get the library from haxelib like this:~~<br />
+To install this library, you can simply get the library from haxelib like this:<br />
 ```bash
 haxelib install extension-admob
 ```
-Not yet, but hope I will upload it to haxelib eventually, so download code from Github for now.

 Once this is done, you just need to add this to your project.xml
 ```xml